2 Strategies for Improved Sleep in Older Adults

 This chronic sleep deprivation is tough on both seniors and caregivers.

-We explain why seniors have more trouble sleeping at night and share 2 ways to solve senior sleep problems so you can both get better rest.
+We explain why seniors have more trouble sleeping at night and share two ways to solve senior sleep problems so you can both get better rest.

 Understanding why older adults have trouble getting a good night’s sleep can help you improve the situation.

-But if you ask why they can’t sleep, they often won’t know or be able to clearly express the reasons.
+But if you ask why they can’t sleep, they often won’t know or be able to express the reasons clearly.
 Most likely, you’ll need to be a detective to figure out the causes.

 Common reasons for poor sleep include: